- September 11, 2017

 You Need Another Transition Approach To Trading

-There will be times that a market that is trending won’t retrace far enough to come into your trading setups zone and you need a way to deal with that certainty.
+There will be times when a market that is trending won’t retrace far enough to come into your trading setups zone and you need a way to deal with that certainty.

 Price did not even retrace far enough to test the new price structure resistance area in the same location (we like to call the confluence in your trades)

 If you only traded the one approach – trading price retracements – you missed getting on board this trade.
-Traders, when they miss a trade like this, have a tendency to toss out their trading plans and just market it so they don’t “miss out”.
+Traders, when they miss a trade like this, tend to toss out their trading plans and just market it so they don’t “miss out”.

 That is the wrong approach.